TimmyWong-TW/Maize-KB/tools/Descriptor/README.md

 # Descriptor

 Generate an overview for a sermon, speech, or long text.
-Outline from the output may then be used for semantic chunking.
+The outline from the output may then be used for semantic chunking.

 Include API key for Google Generative AI in `tools/secrets.env` as `GOOGLE_AI_API_KEY` when using with Docker Compose.